CrissRayes/CrissRayes/README.md

 About Me
 - 👋 Hello, my name is Cristian Ramírez.
 I live in Rancagua, Chile.
-- I'm Full Stack Ruby on Rails Developer.
+- I'm Full Stack Developer.
 > "I love programming and I want to design and develop cool solutions for people's lives, solving challenges and enjoying the journey.

 <a href="https://github.com/CrissRayes/CrissRayes">